 While it is within a certified Pilates or fitness instructor’s capacity to incorporate loud vocalization exercises and big movements into their work with PD clients (in the same way that the acclaimed Dancing With Parkinson’s program does), LSVT certified practitioners are usually also physiotherapists, occupational therapists or speech and language pathologists who work cooperatively with movement educators.
 You can learn more about LSVT here.

-In part 2 of this article, we will look at how to take all that’s been learned about Parkinson’s disease and what we know about Pilates, movement and exercise science, to create an innovative, evidence-based Pilates and movement program for people with PD.
+In part 2 of this article, we look at how to take all that’s been learned about Parkinson’s disease and what we know about Pilates, movement and exercise science, to create an innovative, evidence-based Pilates and movement program for people with PD.

 Exercise recommendations for people with Parkinson’s disease